Research Scientist · Google

 One-Step Diffusion Distillation via Deep Equilibrium Models

-Zhengyang Geng*, Ashwini Pokle*, and J. Zico Kolter
+Zhengyang Geng*, Ashwini Pokle*, J. Zico Kolter

 Deep Equilibrium Approaches to Diffusion Models

-Ashwini Pokle, Zhengyang Geng, and J. Zico Kolter
+Ashwini Pokle, Zhengyang Geng, J. Zico Kolter

 Advances in Neural Information Processing Systems (NeurIPS), 2022